OHDSI/Capr/README.md

 #>   ..@ era      :Formal class 'CohortEra' [package "Capr"] with 3 slots
 ```

+### Adding cohort attrition

+Users can also add attrition to the cohort by specifying inclusion and exclusion criteria to modify the cohort entry.
+The following exclusion criteria were added to the diclofenac cohort:

-- Without prior exposure to any NSAID (Non-Steroidal Anti-Inflammatory
+-   Without prior exposure to any NSAID (Non-Steroidal Anti-Inflammatory Drug)
-  Drug)

 -   Without prior diagnosis of cancer

 ``` r
 diclofenac <- cs(descendants(1124300), name = "diclofenac")